 The current license fee is $45.

-any other matter affecting the qualification of the third-party administrator,
+matter affecting the qualification of the third-party administrator, you must

-you must immediately notify the Insurance Division.
-Biographical affidavits
+immediately notify the Insurance Division.
+Biographical affidavits are required

-are required when there is any change of owner, partner, director,
+when there is any change of owner, partner, director, or officer.

 To apply as a Third-Party Administrator